-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above, or Accuplacer Reading score of 78 or above, (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT Reading score of 19+, Next Gen Accuplacer Reading score of 253+, OR (b) Completion of READ 0033 with a grade of "C" or higher.
 No student will be exempt from this requirement.